Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Introduction

-To our knowledge, none of these works have explored the benefits of having a safety variable leading to monotonicity.
-Moreover, their theoretical guarantees exhibit certain weaknesses with respect to the domain size that we are able to circumvent; see Appendix \ref{sec:domain_size} for the details.
+Another related line of work introduces algorithms such as \textsc{\sffamily GoSafe} \citep{Baumann2021GoSafeGO} and \textsc{\sffamily GoSafeOpt} \citep{Sukhija2022ScalableSE} to address safe Bayesian optimisation problems.
+Their setting is fundamentally different to ours, since they consider a \emph{dynamic} system with time-varying inputs, and allow \emph{intervening} with a safe backup policy when an imminent safety violation is detected in the original policy.
+Our setup considers static functions without interventions (which may not be feasible in some applications, e.g., once a drug dose is administered it may not be possible to change).

-A different approach to safe GP optimisation is taken in \cite{amani2021regret}, in which conditions are explored under which an initial safe seed set can be sampled enough times for the resulting samples alone to expand the safe set significantly (and include the global safe maximiser).
-However, this requires careful assumptions on the seed set depending strongly on the kernel, and the idea appears to be most suited to finite-dimensional feature spaces (e.g., linear or polynomial kernels); see Appendix \ref{sec:amini} for discussion.
+A different approach to safe GP optimisation is taken in \citep{amani2021regret}, in which conditions are explored under which an initial safe seed set can be sampled enough times for the resulting samples alone to expand the safe set significantly (and include the global safe maximiser).
+However, this requires careful assumptions on the seed set depending strongly on the kernel, and the idea appears to be most suited to finite-dimensional feature spaces (e.g., linear or polynomial kernels); see Appendix C.3 for discussion.

-In a parallel line of work, the problem of level set estimation has been considered, e.g., see \cite{gotovos2013active,bogunovic2016truncated}.
-GP optimisation with monotonicity assumptions has also been considered by Li et al. \cite{li2017bayesian} and Wang and Welch \cite{wang2018bayesian}.
-However, these works do not consider safety constraints, and without such constraints, the associated algorithms are significantly different.
+In a parallel line of work, the problem of level set estimation and related settings involving excursion sets has been considered, e.g., see \citep{gotovos2013active,bogunovic2016truncated, bolin2015excursion}.
+GP optimisation with monotonicity assumptions has also been considered by \citet{li2017bayesian} and \citet{wang2018bayesian}.
+However, these works do not consider safety constraints, and consequently, the associated algorithms are significantly different.

-A notable prior work combining safety and monotonicity is \cite{wang2022best}, but they study a non-GP setting where all the arms (corresponding to $\bx$ in our setting) are modeled separately, and the goal is best-arm identification.
+A notable prior work combining safety and monotonicity is \citep{wang2022best}, but they study a non-GP setting where all the arms (corresponding to $\bx$ in our setting) are modeled separately, and the goal is best-arm identification.
 This leads to a precise characterisation of the number of arm pulls.
 However, their setup, algorithm, and results remain very different from our work, where smoothness with respect to $\bx$ (as well as $s$) plays a crucial role.

-Finally, safety has been considered in a variety of other settings including linear bandits \cite{amani2019linear,khezeli2020safe} and reinforcement learning \cite{turchetta2016safe,berkenkamp2017safe,turchetta2020safe}, but compared to the works outlined above for GP settings, these are less directly relevant to ours.
+Finally, safety has been considered in a variety of other settings including linear bandits \citep{amani2019linear,khezeli2020safe} and reinforcement learning \citep{turchetta2016safe,berkenkamp2017safe,turchetta2020safe}, but compared to the works outlined above for GP settings, these are less directly relevant to ours.